MaggGomes/flask/esof/docs/assignment5.md

-Flask uses a function of Github named [issues tracker](https://github.com/pallets/flask/issues) where the community can propose new features to be added, as well as post bug fixes requests.
+***Flask*** uses a ***Github's*** feature named [issues tracker](https://github.com/pallets/flask/issues) where the community can propose new features to be added, as well as post bug fixes requests.
 So we decided to look for a feature there.

-After some discussion beetween the members of the group it was decided to do the feature marked as issue [#1286](https://github.com/pallets/flask/issues/1286).
+After some discussion between the members of the group it was decided to implement the feature marked as issue [#1286](https://github.com/pallets/flask/issues/1286).

+This feature has been choosen because the filename enconding type has been chaning through the recent years.
+Historically, it was impossible to send filenames containing non-ASCII characters without doing browser sniffing, and varying the response based on the detected browser.
+However, with the continuous improvements in ***Internet Explorer***, ***Chrom***e and finally ***Safari 6***, UTF-8 is becoming more and more the the norm in filename enconding.
-This feature has been choosen because it is important since non-ASCII encode, in particular uft-8, is becoming a more used encoding than ASCII.
-As the graphic bellow shows the percentage of usage of ASCII encode is very small, around 0,1%.
+As the graphic bellow shows, the percentage of usage of ASCII encoding is already very small, around 0,1%.

 Graph representing the usage of character encodings for websites <sup>1</sup>